jlaura/ascbot/README.md

 ## Debugging
 The bot is running inside a docker container in a docker swarm, so you can use standard docker debugging techniques to get into the container and see what is going on.
 A nice enhancement might be a persistent, external to the container log file to avoid having to ever access the container.

+## Tests
+Tests are written using PyTest.
+To run the tests, we suggest first creating an environment using requirements-dev.txt.
+Then execute `pytest ascbot` from the repository root directory.